 Cancellation policy: If your cancellation request is received more than 10 weeks before the start date, the deposit will be refunded, minus a $275 admin fee.
 The final balance is due at 10 weeks.
 If the cancellation is received between 4 – 10 weeks, 50% of the total trip cost will be refunded.
 If cancelled less than 4 weeks from the start of the trip, the cost of the trip cannot be refunded.
-All cancellations must be receivd in writing to email@example.com.
+All cancellations must be received in writing to firstname.lastname@example.org.
 Whitecap recommends that trip cancellation and interruption insurance, including international medical coverage be purchased within 24 hours of booking your trip.

 If there is a government-mandated travel ban or closure in place that stops us from reaching the destination country or venue you will receive a refund less $550 if an alternative option cannot be found.
 If the trip is cancelled by Whitecap due to availability the full cost of the trip will be refunded.
 There are no other refunds for trip interruptions, poor weather, or acts of force majeure.